Mananambal: Other remedies

 Botany and prayers can be combined with other remedies.
 Tayhop is a ritual procedure performed through the combination of the blowing the patient's head gently with prayer.
-Another ritual procedure that is accompanied with orayson is tutho, the application of saliva on the patient's head.
+Another ritual procedure that is accompanied with orasyon is tutho, the application of saliva on the patient's head.

 Supernatural procedures consists of panubay, using supernatural manifestations to diagnose the patient, and pagtamabalsa nasuldan which is the performance of exorcism.

 Due to the Philippines' position as a geopolitical gateway to Southeast Asia, medicinal influences from visitors and immigrants to the islands influenced and formed remedies.
 Certain mananambal methods aligned with their neighboring countries, such as China.
 One of these shared methods is Cupping therapy, an ancient therapy method using special suction cups on affected areas of the skin.